jtoy7/2024_AS_Pver_genomics/pver_gwas_batch3_data_processing.md

 <br>

 INTERPRETATION:
 Evanno's ΔK statistic was maximized at K = 2, identifying one major axis of genetic structure (two main populations/clusters).
 However, ADMIXTURE cross-validation (CV) error was minimized at K = 3, indicating a three cluster model gives the best predictive fit.
 K = 2 essentially separates Ofu samples from Tutuila samples, with a pretty smooth gradient of mixed ancestry samples in between.
 Moving to K = 3 separates out a subcluster of Tutuila samples composed mainly of samples from Vatia.
-At K > 3, additional ancestry components increasingly aligned with additional sampling locations, consistent with fine-scale geographic structure among sampling locations.
+Additional ancestry components (K > 3) increasingly align with additional sampling locations, consistent with fine-scale geographic structure among them.